olivejun/88x2bu/README.md

 $ sudo reboot

+Note: You will need to repeat the above if the kernal is upgraded.

 # To-do:

 - add dkms support (initial dkms support has been added but needs to be tested)